 This Privacy Notice tells you what to expect in relation to personal information about you which is collected, handled and processed by the Association of Child Psychotherapists Limited (ACP).

-The Association of Child Psychotherapists Limited (referred to in this notice as the ACP) is the Data Controller and can be contacted at CAN Mezzanine, 32-36 Loman Street, London, SE1 0EH.
+The Association of Child Psychotherapists Limited (referred to in this notice as the ACP) is the Data Controller and can be contacted at CAN Borough, 7-14 Great Dover Street, London SE1 4YR.

 We acknowledge and agree that any personal data of yours that we handle will be processed in accordance with all applicable data protection laws in force.

 It is important that you read this privacy notice together with any other notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

 This privacy notice supplements any other notices and is not intended to override them.

 Whose information we collect

 The main categories of people we process information about are: